We're Moving to Rust

 Benefits of using Rust for our project

-After considering several options, we have decided to move our code base to Rust.
+After considering several options, we decided to migrate our code base to Rust, moving away from C++.
 Rust is a modern and efficient systems programming language that offers many advantages over C++.
 Its memory safety features ensure that programs are free of null pointer dereferences, buffer overflows, and other common security vulnerabilities.
 In addition, Rust's package manager (Cargo) simplifies dependency management and facilitates cross-platform application development.
 With its focus on performance and reliability, we believe that Rust will enable us to build a more stable and scalable product while reducing the risk of runtime errors.

 Migration plan